OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow-quick-connect.md

 ServiceNow Quick Connect tracks incident, change, and problem history in the sys _audit table.
 Enabling auditing tracks the creation and update of audited records.
 Audit must be enabled on the entity table (for example, not to its import set table but to the actual entity table like incident, problem, etc).
 To enable audit for a table, please refer to [Turn on auditing (history) for a table](servicenow-quick-connect.md#turn-on-auditing-history-for-a-table).

-## Enable OpsHub Integration Manager for ServiceNow Quick Connect Instance
+## Enable <code class="expression">space.vars.SITENAME</code> for ServiceNow Quick Connect Instance

-* OpsHub Integration Manager must be enabled for the ServiceNow Express instance.
+* <code class="expression">space.vars.SITENAME</code> must be enabled for the ServiceNow Express instance.
 You can get this app from ServiceNow appStore: [https://store.servicenow.com/sn _appstore _store.do#!/store/application/8e6f0b610f8ce6001f6fc3ace1050ebb](https://store.servicenow.com/sn_appstore_store.do#!/store/application/8e6f0b610f8ce6001f6fc3ace1050ebb)

 <p align="center">
   <img src="../assets/Snow_Store.png" />
 </p>

-* On the OpsHub Integration Manager App page, click on **Get** and provide your ServiceNow Quick Connect HI Credentials.
+* On the <code class="expression">space.vars.SITENAME</code> App page, click on **Get** and provide your ServiceNow Quick Connect HI Credentials.
-* You will see OpsHub Integration Manager for ServiceNow Quick Connect in Downloads tab by navigating **System Applications -> Applications** in your ServiceNow Quick Connect instance  [The example below shows OpsHub Integration Manager for ServiceNow Quick Connect Enterprise].
-Click on Install for OpsHub Integration Manager for ServiceNow Quick Connect applications.
+* You will see <code class="expression">space.vars.SITENAME</code> for ServiceNow Quick Connect in Downloads tab by navigating **System Applications -> Applications** in your ServiceNow Quick Connect instance  [The example below shows <code class="expression">space.vars.SITENAME</code> for ServiceNow Quick Connect Enterprise].
+Click on Install for <code class="expression">space.vars.SITENAME</code> for ServiceNow Quick Connect applications.

 <p align="center">
   <img src="../assets/Snow2.png" />
 </p>

-* On successful installation, OpsHub Integration Manager for ServiceNow Quick Connect application will be available.
+* On successful installation, <code class="expression">space.vars.SITENAME</code> for ServiceNow Quick Connect application will be available.

 ## Configure Attachment or HTML//Rich type field